 Note that the parameters A and B are implicit arguments to the projection functions.

-Elements of record types can be defined using a record expression suffix (in which case they are written prefixed with a dot)
+Elements of record types can be defined using a record expression or using copatterns.
+Copatterns may be used prefix suffix (in which case they are written prefixed with a dot)